-MADLAB is a vertically-integrated, interdisciplinary laboratory, co-directed by Walter Sinnott-Armstrong (Philosophy, Kenan Institute for Ethics, Psychology and Neuroscience, Law School) and Jana Schaich Borg (Kenan Institute for Ethics).
+The Moral Attitudes and Decisions Lab (MADLAB) is a vertically-integrated, interdisciplinary laboratory, co-directed by Walter Sinnott-Armstrong (Philosophy, Kenan Institute for Ethics, Psychology and Neuroscience, Law School) and Jana Schaich Borg (SSRI, Kenan Institute for Ethics).

 About the Lab

 Faculty, postdocs, graduate students, and undergrads work together on shared research projects.
 MADLAB is built around the broad theme of how social, cultural, neurological, and biological factors shape our moral attitudes, decisions, and judgments.
-More specifically, we work on the roles of attention and automatic processes, scrupulosity and psychopathy, objectivity and evolution, moral foundations and the unity of morality, and virtue and development.
-We have grants on implicit moral attitudes, moral artificial intelligence, disgust, and neurophilosophy.
+More specifically, we work on the roles of attention and automatic processes, scrupulosity and psychopathy, objectivity and evolution, moral foundations and the unity of morality, and free will and moral responsibility.
+We have grants on moral artificial intelligence, Neurophilosophy, moral narratives and reasons, and Free Will.

-Our methods include surveys, manipulations, fMRI, EEG, and animal models as well as philosophical reflection.
+Our methods include surveys, manipulations, meta-analysis, fMRI, EEG, and philosophical reflection.
 Lab activities include presentations of works in progress, discussions of recent relevant literature, and discussions with visiting experts.

 Meet the Team